 Punta Cana welcomes more flights from the United States than any other airport on the island via , , , and .
 They typically leave from air traffic hubs including New York, Baltimore, Atlanta, and Miami.
 You can also book a private charter to get you to Punta Cana.

-When flying from the United States this chart can be useful for planning purposes.
-Not all of the options you will find listed on some booking engines are good options so it's useful to realize which airlines actually offer direct service to this airport.
+If you'll be flying from the states this information can be useful for planning purposes.
+Online services don't always show the most logical options so it can be useful to see a summary of which airlines offer direct flights to this airport.

 |Baltimore, MD, USA||BWI||AirTran, Southwest Airlines|